-We evaluated two variants of Self-Attention in our experiments, namely Gated Linear Attention (GLA) \cite{pmlr-v235-yang24ab} and Forgetting Transformer (FoX) \cite{lin2025forgetting}.
-GLA is a typical linear attention mechanism, which can be regarded as a special case of Recurrent Neural Networks (RNNs) \cite{pmlr-v119-katharopoulos20a}, where the input sequence order affects the output results.
-Although FoX does not fall into the category of linear attention, it adopts an RNN-style gating mechanism that depends on input sequence order, thus the input order also exerts an impact on its outputs.
+GLA is a typical linear attention mechanism, which can be regarded as a special case of recurrent neural networks (RNNs) \citep{pmlr-v119-katharopoulos20a}, where the input sequence order affects the output results.
+Although FoX does not fall into the category of linear attention, it adopts an RNN-style gating mechanism that depends on input sequence order, and thus the input order also affects its outputs.
 Due to the fixed and limited size of hidden states, RNNs inevitably suffer from long-distance information attenuation when processing ultra-long sequences.
-To mitigate the degradation of long-term memory, we extend GLA and FoX to bidirectional variants.
+To mitigate the degradation of long-term memory, we extend FoX to bidirectional variants.

-We adapt this formulation to be bi-directional by inputting both forward and reversed $\textbf{Q}, \textbf{K}, \textbf{V}$.
-The bi-directional outputs are computed as:
+We adapt this formulation to be bidirectional by inputting both forward and reversed $\textbf{Q}, \textbf{K}, \textbf{V}$.
+The bidirectional outputs are computed as:

-Unlike classic bi-directional RNNs \citep{650093} that often use independent parameters for each direction, our model employs shared parameters for the two directions.
-By sharing the projection weights ($\textbf{W}_q, \textbf{W}_k, \textbf{W}_v, \textbf{W}_{forget}$) across both passes, we ensure that the parameter count remains comparable to the uni-directional baseline, with the only increase arising from the fused output projection $\textbf{W}_{fb}$.
+Unlike classic bidirectional RNNs \citep{650093} that often use independent parameters for each direction, our model employs shared parameters for the two directions.
+By sharing the projection weights ($\textbf{W}_q, \textbf{W}_k, \textbf{W}_v, \textbf{W}_{forget}$) across both passes, we ensure that the parameter count remains comparable to the unidirectional baseline, with the only increase arising from the fused output projection $\textbf{W}_{fb}$.

-We also tested the performance changes when using bi-directional self-attentions without parameter sharing, and the results are summarized in Table \ref{tab: performance of bi no share}.
+We also tested the performance changes when using bidirectional self-attention without parameter sharing, and the results are summarized in Table~\ref{tab:performance-of-bi-no-share}.
 The results show that the number of parameters increases by approximately 25\% when parameters are not shared.
 Although the fitting capacity is theoretically improved without parameter sharing, the test-set accuracy instead decreases, indicating slight overfitting.
-This experimental result demonstrates that our bi-directional self-attentions with parameter sharing not only reduce the number of parameters but also mitigate overfitting.
+This experimental result demonstrates that our bidirectional self-attention with parameter sharing not only reduces the number of parameters but also mitigates overfitting.